MonirZaman/MonirZaman.github.io/_posts/2020-04-06-Reproducible-Machine-Learning.md

 #### Parallel execution
 - Certain operations in Tensorflow cannot reproduce results across run on GPU.
 This is due to limited precision of floats, adding a sequence of numbers may give different results based on the order they were in parallel execution.
 Even if you avoid non-deterministic operation such as tf.reduce_sum, tensorflow can introduce non-determinism when it calculates gradient

-- Output often different output in the least significant bit
+- Output is not consistent in the least significant bit

 - Nvidia's CuDNN library do not gurrantee reproduceability across runs on GPU [for certain convolution operations](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html#reproducibility)